Public servants express 'zero faith' in Phoenix damages claims process after long waits | CBC News

 - Do you have a story to share?
 Email priscilla.hwang@cbc.ca

-He says it's exhausting reliving the trauma through all the doctor's notes, correspondence and pay stubs he's putting together for the claim.
+He said it's exhausting reliving the trauma through all the doctor's notes, correspondence and pay stubs he's putting together for the claim.

 "I'm predicting that after I submit this documentation, I'll have to go back to my member of Parliament, become aggressive with [the] process itself, and push," he said.